 The existing SPC Regulations do not impose any limitation on the types of ('basic') patents on which a national SPC application must rely, which may thus be: (1) a national patent resulting from either a national patent application or from a European patent application; or (2) a unitary patent (a 'European patent with unitary effect').
 To remove any residual legal uncertainty, the option to rely on this second type of patent will be clarified through minor amendments, in the recitals of this proposal, that explicitly refer to unitary patents.
-In this respect it should be noted that paragraph 28 of the explanatory memorandum of the proposal for a European Parliament and Council Regulation (EC) concerning the creation of a supplementary protection certificate for plant protection products (COM(94)579) envisaged that 'when use is made of the European procedure to obtain a Community patent, it will be all the more necessary for the certificate to apply equally to plant protection products protected by a Community patent' (now referred to as a 'European patent with unitary effect' (or, more informally, a 'unitary patent').
+In this respect it should be noted that paragraph 21 of the explanatory memorandum of the first proposal for a Council Regulation concerning the creation of a supplementary protection certificate for medicinal products (COM(90)101) envisaged that 'when use is made of the European procedure to obtain a Community patent, it will likewise be necessary that the certificate can apply equally to medicinal products protected by a Community patent' (now referred to as a 'European patent with unitary effect' or, more informally, a 'unitary patent').